Qwerty3341/Hacking-Git/picoCTF/03 - General Skills/Tarea 1/Chrono.md

 ## Descripción
-How to automate tasks to run at intervals on linux servers?
+How to automate tasks to run at intervals on Linux servers?
 Additional details will be available after launching your challenge instance.
 ## Solución